maglab-uconn/VOISeR_TF20/README.md

         letter_String_List = [<str>]
         added_Pronunciation_Dict = {<str>: <pronunciation>}
         ```
-    * The pronunciations of all nonword must be set at add_Pronunciation_Dict
+    * The pronunciations of all nonword must be set at 'add_Pronunciation_Dict'.

 4. Type the following commands:
 ```